 The newest version of Apple Photos is compatible only with more recent hardware that has 64-bit processors, such as the iPhone 5s or newer.
 Even if your older phone or laptop can update to the newest operating system, the new Memories tab will be missing from the app's interface.

 When you set Apple Photos to use iCloud to sync your image library, any changes you make to a picture or video in the app are updated on all of your devices that use iCloud, including your iPhone, iPad, iPod touch, Apple TV, Mac, iCloud.com and, yes, your Windows PC.

 You get 5GB of iCloud storage for free, but that isn't enough for most people's image libraries.
 It costs 99 cents a month for an additional 50GB of storage, $2.99/month for 200GB, $9.99/month for 1TB or $19.99/month for 2TB.

 The My Photo Stream feature, which doesn't count against your iCloud storage limit, uploads your newest photos to iCloud, which holds up to 1,000 Photo Stream images for 30 days.
 If you want to keep those pictures, you need to download them to your computer or mobile device.

-For Mac and iPhone users who want to have and share the fun of their photos and videos, Apple Photos is a great choice.
+For Mac and iPhone users who want to have and share the fun of their photos and videos — but not do any heavy editing—Apple Photos is some of the best photo editing software around.
 It's easy to use, and offers uncomplicated sharing and full access to your image library on your various devices.
 What's more, it provides a nice level of editing options to give you a sense of fun personalization and even some artistic satisfaction.
 However, for consumers who want more control over the finer details of photo editing, we recommend either Photoshop Elements or, for advanced users, Affinity Photo.